seanzeni/LM/sql-inventory-validator/README.md

 - Required Element Developer is empty or not exactly four characters.
 - Required Element Team Leader is empty.
 - Element Imp Date does not match Project Imp Date.

+Stop-condition issues are not default-placed.
+If RSET already has an Effort for the project, emails may still show that existing Effort/Bundle context so users can see what SQL currently says, but the row is not treated as assignable.

 Developer IDs are not validated against Employees.
 Employees is used only to resolve Team Leader last names where `Position = TL`.
 When a match is found,